Best MSN in Nursing Administration – 2023

 Specifically, careers for nurses with a master's in nursing administration may include:

 - Nurse Administrator or Healthcare Administrator– Completes executive-level administrative duties in a department or organization, usually reporting to a CEO and often overseeing nurse/healthcare managers.

 - Nurse Manager or Healthcare Manager– Responsible for a specific department or unit in a healthcare facility.
 Usually works directly with front-line staff and patients.
 They assist in implementing workflows and provide ongoing oversight.

 - Charge Nurse– This type supervises the nursing staff in a department or ward.
 While charge nurses tend to have hands-on roles, they also handle several managerial and administrative duties.

 - Director of Nursing– Usually an upper-level executive position.
 Provides oversight to multiple care areas and sometimes an entire facility.
 Assists in using evidence-based practice to develop policies and workflows.

 - Chief Nursing Officer– One of the highest levels in nursing.
 This type of nurse executive supervises patient care throughout an entire facility.
 Develops ways to work efficiently but maintain quality and reduce risk.
 Manages the budget for a facility or organization.
 Sets goals for quality measures and develops plans to reach those goals.

-- Health Information Manager- Informatics nurses working in this role help to develop and maintain electronic medical records.
+- Health Information Manager- Informatics nurses in this role help develop and maintain electronic medical records.
 They provide critical insight when assisting in developing new programs and software.
 They also help to protect confidential health information to maintain patient privacy.